brianpetro/obsidian-smart-connections/README.md

 		- [ ] Creating embeddings
 		- [ ] Limitations (desktop-only, mobile support coming soon)
 	- [ ] more details in the features section below

 ## Easy Installation
-Getting started with Smart Connections is easier than ever.
-Simply install Smart Connections from the Obsidian Community plugins and begin enhancing your Obsidian experience with AI-powered functionalities.
+Getting started with Smart Connections is easy.
+Simply install Smart Connections from the Obsidian Community plugins to begin enhancing your Obsidian experience with AI-powered functionalities.

 ### Installing from Obsidian community plugins
 ![](./assets/obsidian-community-smart-connections-install.png)
 ## Settings